Why did the South Korean Jeju Air flight crash? Experts question bird strike claims

 Why did the South Korean Jeju Air flight crash, killing 179?
 Experts question bird strike claims

-Aviation experts have questioned how a collision with birds could have been the sole cause of such a disaster
+Aviation specialists question how a collision with birds could have been the sole cause of such a crash

 Your support helps us to tell the story